yannickoo/gallery_link/README.txt

   Returns a link which triggers a slideshow

-  $items              $items is an array which contains the images
+  $items              Is an array which contains the images
                       (optional) You can add 'title' to each element which will be used as caption in the fancybox